rbms-bsc/DCRMR/_pages/PPDM/Note-on-production-statement.md

 ## 5.14.32.Y.Y Place of production notes

 <a name="5.14.32.1.Y.Y">5.14.32.1.Y.Y</a> **Places of production in multiple unit resources**.
-If the manifestation is issued in more than one physical part and the place of production changes, always record the place(s) of production of the later part(s) in a Note on production statement (see Place of production, 5.11.SOMETHING.SOMETHING).
+If the manifestation is issued in more than one physical part and the place of production changes, always record the place(s) of production of the later part(s) in a Note on production statement (see 5.11.SOMETHING.SOMETHING).

 <a name="5.14.32.2.Y.Y">5.14.32.2.Y.Y</a> **Fictitious or incorrect places**.
 Always make a Note on production statement if the Place of production appearing on the manifestation is known to be fictitious or incorrect (see 5.11.SOMETHING.SOMETHING).